Rio Dyer: International career

 Dyer was a Wales U20 international.
 He missed the 2019 Six Nations Under 20s Championship to participate in the World Rugby Sevens Series, but rejoined the U20 side for the 2019 World Rugby Under 20 Championship.

 On 18 October 2022, Dyer was named in the Wales squad for the 2022 Autumn series.
 Dyer started against New Zealand on 5 November 2022, and scored the first try for Wales.

 Dyer scored his second try for Wales in the final match of the series, a loss against Australia.

 Owing to his continued good form, Dyer continued his involvement with the national side, and was named in the Welsh squad for the 2023 Six Nations Championship.
 Dyer started the first two matches against Ireland and Scotland, but was dropped for the match against England, following Louis Rees-Zammit returning to fitness.

 Recalled to the starting team against Italy, he scored his third try for Wales, and secured his first win for the national side.
 The following week Dyer scored again, against France, securing a try bonus point for Wales as they avoided a wooden spoon finish.

 Dyer was named in the Wales squad for the 2023 Rugby World Cup, and appeared in all matches as Wales made the quarter final round.

+Dyer was named in the squad for the 2024 Six Nations.
+He started all matches, scoring tries against Scotland and France.

+Dyer was selected for the 2025 end-of-year rugby union internationals.
+He started against South Africa.